PMCC-BioinformaticsCore/janis-translate-examples/cwl/tools/samtools_flagstat/tutorial.md

 janis translate --from cwl --to nextflow ./source/samtools_flagstat.cwl
 ```

-*using docker (linux bash)*
+*using singularity*

-If the janis translate docker container is being used, we can write the following:
+If the janis translate image is being used, we can write the following:
 ```
-docker run -v $(pwd):/home janis translate --from cwl --to nextflow ./source/samtools_flagstat.cwl
+singularity run [image] janis translate --from cwl --to nextflow ./source/samtools_flagstat.cwl
 ```

 <br>